Gaussian DP for Reporting Differential Privacy Guarantees in Machine Learning: Desiderata for Reporting Privacy

 Building on the tools detailed in \cref{sec:preliminaries}, we argue that the DP community is well-positioned to rethink its conventional methods for reporting privacy guarantees in machine learning and especially DP-SGD.
 With the development of numerical accountants \cite{koskela2021computingdifferentialprivacyguarantees, gopi2021numerical, alghamdi2023saddle, doroshenko2022connectdotstighterdiscrete} capable of computing trade-off curves to arbitrary accuracy \cite{kulynych2024attack}, and the introduction of metrics for quantifying the distance between two trade-off curves \cite{kaissis2024beyond}, the tools today far exceed those present when the current standards (reporting $\varepsilon$ at sufficiently small $\delta$) were established.
 In this section, we identify key criteria that any effective reporting standard should satisfy.
 We then show the limitations of the current approaches and present a more robust alternative. \cref{tab:desiderata} provides a summary.

 \desbox{des:1}{ Concise (one- or two-parameter) representation of privacy guarantees, with one of the parameters having the interpretation of a ``privacy budget''. } This is a common goal in practice.
 For example, pure DP \cite{dwork2006calibrating} provides a single, clear, and worst-case bound $\varepsilon$ on how much any individual’s data can influence an output of a mechanism.
 Moreover, the $\varepsilon$ parameter increases under composition, which motivated the concept of a \emph{privacy budget} being expended.
-This intuition is preserved with other privacy definitions such as zCDP and GDP, the parameters of which also increase under composition.
+This intuition is preserved with other privacy definitions such as zCDP and GDP, the parameters of which also increase under composition, though it is worth mentioning that optimal composition for certain representations (e.g. zCDP, GDP) are much simpler than that in pure and approximate DP~\cite{kairouz2015composition}.
 As a result, these guarantees are not only easy to interpret but also straightforward to report and manage.
 A profile approach, where one reports either the full privacy profile $\delta(\varepsilon)$, trade-off curve $f$, or RDP curve $\varepsilon(t)$, does not satisfy this property.

 \desbox{des:2}{ The strength of privacy guarantees can be ordered based on the ordering of the parameters. } Let $\gamma, \gamma' \in \mathbb{R}$ denote privacy budget parameters for two mechanisms $M, M'$.
-Desideratum 2 says that if $\gamma \leq \gamma'$, then $M$ is more private that $M'$.
+Desideratum 2 says that if $\gamma \leq \gamma'$, then $M$ is more private than $M'$.

 Although there exist different approaches to compare privacy-preserving mechanisms ~\cite[see, e.g.,][]{chatzikokolakis2019comparing}, we use the recent approach by \citet{kaissis2024beyond} which establishes the equivalence between comparing mechanisms by their trade-off curve or privacy profile and the standard statistical notion of experiment comparison known as the Blackwell order~\cite{blackwell}.
 According to this approach, \cref{des:2} holds for the single-parameter definitions.
 In general, it does not hold for the two-parameter families---approximate DP and RDP---as it is possible to choose $(\varepsilon, \delta)$, $(\varepsilon', \delta')$ such that mechanism $M$ is neither uniformly more or less private than $M'$~\cite{kaissis2024beyond}.